Skip to main content

 tip

-Currently, resilience probes are behind the feature flag CHAOS_PROBE_ENABLED.
-Contact Harness support to enable it.
+• For existing users, resilience probes are behind the feature flag CHAOS_PROBE_ENABLED.
+You also have the choice to upgrade to the new flow.
+Contact Harness support to enable it or to upgrade to the new flow.

 What is a resilience probe?

 Resilience probes (or probes) are pluggable health checkers defined within the chaos engine for any chaos experiment.
-Resilience probes do the following:
+They are declarative checks that determine the outcome of a fault.

 • Monitors your application's health before, during and after a chaos experiment.